canonical/ubuntu-server-documentation/explanation/dnssec/dnssec.md

 ### Validating Resolver

 When a recursive DNS server is also performing DNSSEC validation, it's called a *Validating Resolver*.
-That will typically be the DNS server on your local network, your company's, or in some cases even your ISP's.
+That will typically be the DNS server on your local network, at your company, or in some cases at your ISP.

 ![Validating Resolver](../images/ubuntu-local-validating-resolver.png)